-PROPOSAL 2: NON-BINDING SHAREHOLDER ADVISORY VOTE TO APPROVE EXECUTIVE COMPENSATION
+PROPOSAL 3: NON-BINDING SHAREHOLDER ADVISORY VOTE TO APPROVE EXECUTIVE COMPENSATION

-At the 2023 Annual Meeting, our shareholders voted to continue the annual shareholder review of executive compensation.
+Our shareholders voted to review executive compensation annually.
 We believe that our executive compensation program is competitive within the industry and strongly aligned with the long-term interests of our shareholders.
 This program has been designed to promote a performance-based culture and ensure a philosophy of long-term value creation by aligning the interests of the executive officers with those of our shareholders by linking a meaningful portion of their compensation to the Company's performance.
-The program is also designed to meet short-term objectives and to attract and retain highly-talented executive officers who are critical to the successful execution of the Company's strategic business plan.
+The program is also designed to meet short-term objectives and to attract and retain highly-talented executive officers who are charged with the successful execution of the Company's strategic business plan.

 We also believe that both the Company and shareholders benefit from constructive and consistent dialogue.
-The proposal set forth above is intended to give you the opportunity to endorse or not endorse the compensation we paid to our named executive officers for fiscal 2023 and the proposed compensation for fiscal 2024.
+The proposal set forth above is intended to give you the opportunity to endorse or not endorse the compensation we paid to our named executive officers for fiscal 2024 and the proposed compensation for fiscal 2025.